stephenslab/rss/docs/Example-2.md

 ## Details

 The single-SNP summary-level data are computed from a simulated GWAS dataset.
-The simulation scheme is described in Section 4.1 [Zhu and Stephens (*Ann.
-Appl.
-Stat.*, 2017)][].
+The simulation scheme is described in Section 4.1 [Zhu and Stephens (2017)][].
 Specifically, 10 "causal" SNPs are randomly drawn from 982 SNPs on chromosome 16, with effect sizes coming from standard normal $${\cal N}(0,1)$$.
 Effect sizes of remaining SNPs are zero.
 The true PVE (SNP heritability) is 0.2.

 Three types of LD estimates are considered:

-- cohort sample LD:<br>
-the sample correlation matrix using genotypes in the cohort (WTCCC UK Blood Service Control Group)
+- cohort sample LD: the sample correlation matrix using genotypes in the cohort (WTCCC UK Blood Service Control Group)

-- shrinkage panel sample LD:<br>
-the shrinkage correlation matrix
-([Wen and Stephens, 2010](https://www.ncbi.nlm.nih.gov/pubmed/21479081)) using genotypes in the panel (WTCCC 1958 British Birth Cohort)
+- shrinkage panel sample LD: the shrinkage correlation matrix ([Wen and Stephens, 2010](https://www.ncbi.nlm.nih.gov/pubmed/21479081)) using genotypes in the panel (WTCCC 1958 British Birth Cohort)

-- panel sample LD:<br>
-the sample correlation matrix using genotypes in the panel (WTCCC 1958 British Birth Cohort)
+- panel sample LD: the sample correlation matrix using genotypes in the panel (WTCCC 1958 British Birth Cohort)

 To reproduce results of Example 2, please read the step-by-step guide below and run [example2.m][].
 Before running [example2.m][], please first install the